Ha Giang Loop tour 4 days 3 nights from Hanoi - Serenity Ha Giang

 You’ll travel through scenic passes like Quan Ba Heaven Gate, Tham Ma Pass, and the world-famous Ma Pi Leng Pass.

-The journey also includes stops at Lung Cu Flag Tower, Nho Que River, and Du Gia Waterfall, ensuring a perfect balance between riding, sightseeing, and relaxation.
+The journey also includes stops at Lung Cu Flag Tower and the Nho Que River, ensuring a perfect balance between riding, sightseeing, and relaxation.

 5. What is included in the tour price?